imarun0001/java/README.md

-file:
+File:

 adv_java-->lab mein kiya thaa

 java training-->laptop mein kiya hu(db username alag hai)

-so,both are same dwnld any one only
+so,both are same
+...dwnld any one only